-Questions, complaints and problems regarding harassment

-should be discussed promptly with your academic advisor and the appropriate College administrator.
+Questions, complaints and problems regarding harassment should be discussed promptly with your academic advisor and the appropriate College administrator.
 If you are not comfortable with the recommended referral channel, any responsible College administrator may be consulted.
-Pressing complaints may be directed to the Assistant Vice President, Human Resources.
+Pressing complaints may be directed to the Vice President for Academic Affairs.